lucastoro/denoiser/README.md

    dates, PIDs, IP addresses, UUIDs and so on.
    So let's say you want to normalize out all `hh:mm::ss` times from the log you would add something like `\\d{2}:\\d{2}:\\d{2}` in the normalizers section.
- - the `artifacts` section contains a list configuration entries, one for each artifact to process, see the section Artifacts below for more informations on the format.

 ### Patterns
 Each entry in the patterns section may be a string or a regular expression.